MSkalai1998/bhuvithedataguy.github.io/_posts/2020-04-06-export-redshift-system-tables-views-to-s3.md

 - s3
 image: "/assets/Export RedShift System Tables And Views To S3.jpg"
 ---
-RedShift's system tables and views are haveing more depth information about the queries.
-Information like query history, plan, query summary, etc. But these informations only available for very shot period of time.
+RedShift's system tables and views are haveing more depth information about the queries, Its highly important to export the RedShift system tables and views (STL tables) to S3 for persistent.
+These tables contains the information like query history, plan, query summary, etc. But these informations only available for very shot period of time.
 RedShift documentation says that from 2 days to 5 days we can retrive the data.
 It'll automatically flush the older data to keep the disk space utilization under the control.
 This is fine for ad-hoc performance tuning but if you want to keep the complete history of the data from these system tables and views then we have to export/Unload them to S3.
 I did google for implementing this on my infra, I found 2 awesome links from official AWS blog and github repo.
 But I wanted to try something easy with cost benifical.
 So I have written a stored procedure to do this.

 ## Exsiting Options: